A historic castle in Aigle, surrounded by vineyards and mountains, has been home to a Swiss museum of vine and wine

 At the museum, you will also see artifacts and tools related to wine production, marketing and consumption.
 My children enjoyed seeing the displays of the animals and insects found in this winegrowing region of Switzerland.
 One of the highlights for me was the fascinating short film about the Fête des Vignerons (Winegrowers festival), which takes place every 20 or so years in Vevey.

 After you visit the museum, there are several restaurant options nearby.
 The closest is La Pinte du Paradis, which you will see immediately in front of you, as you exit the castle.
 We had our rowdy children with us, so we decided on a slightly less formal option just down the hill from the castle: Le Caveau du Cloître.
 The restaurant staff were extremely helpful and friendly.
-My husband and I had perch filets with pommes frites, while our children opted for the chicken nuggets, per usual.
+I had perch filets with pommes frites.
 To accompany the fish, I had a glass of Chasselas, a light and dry white wine that’s typical of this region.
 Another more casual option, across the street from the Le Caveau du Cloître, is the Tavern du Château.

 Mondial du Chasselas

 At the Château d’Aigle, you can rent rooms for banquets, receptions, weddings and conferences.
 One of the biggest events hosted at the castle is the Mondial du Chasselas.
 Dozens and dozens of wine producers from Switzerland and beyond enter their Chasselas into this competiton.
 The fee for this event also includes admission to the Musée de la Vigne et du Vin at the castle.
 It’s a great opportunity to taste Chasselas wine and visit the museum at the same time.